Albanian revolt of 1912: List of demands

 The Ottoman government ended the Albanian revolts by accepting all demands (ignoring only the last) on 4 September 1912.
-Hasan Prishtina was planning to start a new revolt in three or four months, but the First Balkan War broke out soon and destroyed his plans.
+Prishtina was planning to start another revolt in three or four months and then declare Albanian independence but the First Balkan War broke out soon and destroyed his plans.

 Aftermath

 The success of the Albanian Revolt and news from the Italo-Turkish War sent a strong signal to the neighboring countries that the Ottoman Empire was weak.
 The members of the Balkan League decided that they could not waste such a golden opportunity to strike at a weakened Ottoman state.
-Demonstration of the weakness of the Ottoman Empire and promises of Albanian autonomy threatened Serbian ambitions for the incorporation of these territories into its domain.
-The Kingdom of Serbia opposed the plan for this rather large Albanian state (whose territories are now considered to be the concept of Greater Albania), preferring a partition of the European territory of the Ottoman Empire among the four Balkan allies.
+The prospect of Albanian autonomy was incompatible with Serbian ambitions for the annexation of these territories.
+The Kingdom of Serbia opposed the plan for this rather large Albanian state (whose territories are now considered to be the concept of Greater Albania).
+The European territory of the Ottoman Empire was eventually taken by the four Balkan allies.